 Crowds in Instabul gathered last Friday by the thousands as the historical moment where Hagia Sophia became a mosque again and Muslims performed the Friday prayer after 86 years, with social distancing.

 After over eight decades of being a museum, Hagia Sophia has regained the status of a mosque again following Turkey’s highest administrative court, the Council of State.
 The court ruling essentially annulled the 1934 Turkish cabinet order to convert the mosque into a museum.
-The Turkish government of that time was led by Mustafa Kemal Ataturk, the founding father of modern-day, secular Republic of Turkey.
+The Turkish government of that time was led by Mustafa Kemal Ataturk, the founding father of the modern-day, secular Republic of Turkey.

 Hagia Sophia was built as a church under Byzantine rule, in 537.
 When Sultan Mehmet II conquered Constantinople (now Istanbul) in 1453, Hagia Sophia was converted into a mosque.
 At the conquest of Constantinople, Hagia Sophia was found to be in a neglected state, after the previous conquest by Latin Christians in 1204-1261.

 Sultan Mehmet Fatih (Fatih means the Conqueror) spent much of his own money to restore and renovate Hagia Sophia.
 The building is considered as his own private property following the conquest.
 The four minarets were added to the building as part of the conversion of it into a mosque.

 In 1985, Hagia Sophia was chosen as a world heritage site as a museum, by UNESCO, the United Nation’s cultural body, and was chosen for its architectural masterpiece, and that portrays a unique intersection between Europe and Asia.

 UNESCO has raised their objections to Hagia Sophia’s status s a mosque, citing concerns for visitor access to the heritage site, as well as concerns over the Christian symbols and artifacts at the site being removed.